Anmol53/react-conceptual-questions/README.md

     The `virtual DOM` is only a virtual representation of the DOM.
 Every time the state of our application changes, the virtual DOM gets updated instead of the real DOM.
 Like the actual DOM, the Virtual DOM is a node tree that lists elements and their attributes and content as objects and properties.

-    Updation of DOM in react is 3 step process:-
+    Updation of DOM in **<span style="color:#2D88FF;">React</span>** is 3 step process:-

     1. Whenever anything may have changed, The entire virtual DOM gets re-rendered.
-    2. The difference between the Virtual DOM representation and a virtual DOM `snapshot` that was taken right before the update will be calculated.
+    2. The difference between the Virtual DOM representation and a Virtual DOM `snapshot` that was taken right before the update will be calculated.
     3. The real DOM will be updated with what has actually changed.

     ***